 Because the program pairs CSU students as mentors with local, primarily underserved 3rd-5th grade students from Poudre School District, strong bonds form that contribute to the success of the program.

-The mentoring takes place every Thursday from 2:45-4:30 pm September through May in the impressive experiential learning studio at the EOC where students have access to computers, printers, lab materials, and scientific, mathematical, and educational expertise.
+The mentoring takes place every Thursday from 2:45-4:30 pm September through May in the impressive experiential learning studio at the NSEOC where students have access to computers, printers, lab materials, and scientific, mathematical, and educational expertise.